James joined Chambers following the successful completion of his pupillage in April 2022.

 Crime

-James has appeared in many trials for a range of offences, including assaults causing really serious harm, drug matters, driving offences and domestic disputes.
+James has appeared in many trials for a range of offences, including rape and serious sexual offending (recent and historic), assaults causing really serious harm, robbery, drug matters, driving offences, and domestic disputes.

 James has developed particular experience dealing with defendants with mental health issues.
 He secured a hospital order for a client suffering from a psychotic disorder who had committed ten offences including sexual assault and indecent exposure over a two-year period.
 He has also successfully persuaded the Crown Court not to activate a suspended sentence on the grounds of the client’s mental health reducing his culpability in his commission of dangerous driving.